-Cert III in Information, Digital Media and Technology - 2 Years ICA30111
+Cert III in Information, Digital Media and Technology - 2 Years ICA3011

-YEAR 1: This course is for students in Year 11 who have not completed the first year of the course in the previous year.
+YEAR 1: This course is for students in Year 10 students who wish to study computing.

 Availability: Students must choose this for the whole year.
 Students will not be able to enter for second semester.